-Turbulent boundary layers with pressure gradients are a common characteristic of many aerodynamic flows, e.g. the flow past airfoils, gas turbine blades, sails and diffusers.
-Many researchers investigated such flows in conditions characterised by an incipient or complete separation.
-To correctly predict the behaviour and the efficiency of airfoils or wings, the understanding of the separation and reattachment mechanisms is essential.
-Nonetheless the fundamental mechanisms are far from being completely understood and no entirely satisfactory turbulence models for numerical simulation of high Reynolds number separated flows are nowadays available.
-The reasons mainly resides in the complexity of the geometries inducing the separation and in the fact that both experimental and numerical data are not sufficiently accurate to allow a reliable statistical analysis.
+Turbulent boundary layers with pressure gradients are a common characteristic of many aerodynamic flows such as the flow past airfoils, gas turbine blades, sails and diffusers.
+To correctly predict the behaviour and the efficiency of such components, the understanding of separation and reattachment mechanisms together with the associated energy behaviour is essential, see e.g.~\cite{harun2013pressure} and references therein.
+The fundamental physics is indeed complex and no entirely satisfactory turbulence models for numerical simulation of high Reynolds number separated flows are nowadays available.
+This is mainly due to the complexity of the geometries inducing separation and to the difficulty in obtaining sufficiently accurate experimental or numerical data for reliable statistical analysis.